iskorotkov/chaos-frontend/README.md

 # Chaos Frontend

 It's a frontend for Chaos Framework — a resilience testing platform.

-This app allows you to:
+This web app allows you to generate, preview, execute and monitor chaos tests.

-- generate and preview chaos tests
-- execute chaos tests
-- watch test progress

 - [Chaos Frontend](#chaos-frontend)
   - [Structure](#structure)